rafalcode/petercooklifeinpieces/README.md

 Sir Arthur Streeb-Greebling is a persona of Peter Cook, widely recognised as one the great comedic geniuses of the United Kingdom.
 Peter invented him while he was quite young, and from that period there is a famous sketch of a young Sir Arthur talking about his vain efforts teaching crows to swim underwater.
 Trying to get animals to do things they're entirely unsuited for is a common trope of Sir Arthur's, and come up here in various guises.

 Besides unconstrained hilarity, there is also something special about the elder Sir Arthur, a poignancy regarding the futility of his lifetime's activities which is also a send-up of other's lives that ressemble his.
+He is in fact interviewed by none other than Ludovic Kennedy, who did as much as he could do: keep a straight face.

 - First episode: Partridge in a Pear Tree.
 [Transcript](https://rafalcode.github.io/petercooklifeinpieces/ep1_partridgepear.html).
 Origins of Streebs and Greeblings; Sir Arthur's linguistic abilities.
 [Video](https://www.youtube.com/watch?v=IeRS-eOzH3Y).
 - Second episode: Turtle Doves.
 [Transcript](https://rafalcode.github.io/petercooklifeinpieces/ep2_turtledoves.html).
 How pekinese dogs looks as they do; Sir Arthur's father's demise.
 [Video](https://www.youtube.com/watch?v=l4qU7xLZkGs).